xiaoyeye/TFvelo/README.md

 python TFvelo_run_demo.py --dataset_name your_dataset_name
 python TFvelo_analysis_demo.py --dataset_name your_dataset_name
 ```
 As a result, all generated h5ad files will be puted in the folder named: "TFvelo_"+your_data_name+"_demo".
-And figures will be put in the folder "figures".
+And figures will be saved in the folder "figures".

-Hyperparameters:
+## Hyperparameters:
 --n_jobs: number of cpus to use
 --init_weight_method: the method to initialize the weights.
 Correlation is adopted by default.
 --WX_method: the method to optimize weight. lsq_linear is adopted by default.